Aura67/Switch-Firmware/README.md

 ## - If you need help with an Update, open an Issues

 # Piracy is not supported
-## I will never support Piracy because I am not a fan of stealing anything.
+## I will never support Piracy because I am not a fan of stealing anything

 # CREDIT
 - SciresM